 A vast majority of us are guilty at obsessing over material things.
 My boyfriend frequently reminds me of finding joy in other things because when it comes down to it, they bring no value to our lives.
 Truth be exposed, he threw a disapproving face when seeing all my Chanel shoes…True fulfillment is acquired by going out into the world and fostering palpable and benevolent things.
+This post is about mindful shopping and living an intentional life.
 Buying a new pair of shoes might make you feel confident in the short term but will not enrich your life in the long term.

 More self-doubts followed; I began to question myself whether I had fell into a cycle of mindless shopping which typically results in excessive consumerism, and which to no surprised to anyone may lead to more dissatisfaction, more stress, more pressure to impress (I am certainly thinking Instagram for myself), more debts, and eventually unhappiness.
 Not to mention the side effects of increase level of narcissism, and perhaps even greed and envy and evidently environmental impacts.
 Very repulsive notions!

 So looking into inspirations for intentional living and a search for deeper meaning in life while trying to avoid distractions and sweating on small stuff, I enjoy reading a few minimalist blogs (here & here).
 Not that I am a self-proclaimed minimalist but simply put, to me, my way of living is anything can be enjoyable in life with a healthy dose of moderation.
 This article starts with “Don’t buy what you don’t need.’
 I was then rethinking my whole and entire ins and outs of my spending habits and rediscovered thoughtfulness and intentionality in my purchase recently.
 I tried to remind myself that happiness can’t be found in discounted clothing at the reach of a mouse click.